AUGUST 2016

 – Dr Una Mcllvenna, Ballads of death and disaster: the role of song in early modern europe news transmission.

 Possibly due to this ability to bring up the emotional and be possessed by the experience of another, song is extensively used as a means of spiritual engagement.
 Spiritual leaders; such as the Jewish Chazzan, will lead prayer through song which sustains a journey for the congregation, a climbing up or sinking down.
 Outside of religious contexts, the motivation of the spirit as that which animates the body is present in work songs.
-The work song, having parallels with prayer songs; is led by the shanty man or caller who sets and maintains the pace and intent of the song.
-The beautiful thing about a work song is that the rhythm of that song will be made by the rhythm of the work that needs to be done, generating the works rhythm into the body of the worker.
-There is both a practical efficiency and an emotional layer at play – to become physically better at the work and to withstand the drudgery and hardship of physical labour through the pleasure of singing.
-A pleasure coming from the joy of making sound, and the experience of exalting a soul and of an emotional life, within work that uses the human body like a machine.
+The work song, having parallels with prayer songs; is led by the caller who sets and maintains the pace and intent of the song.
+The rhythm of a work song is made by the rhythm of the work needing to be done, to sustain that works rhythm in the body of the worker.
+To become physically better at the work, perhaps enjoy it, or to withstand the drudgery and hardship, to sustain the soul.

 To conjure can be to exorcise.
 But to throw out the devil you have to grapple with him first.
 Song is used to cathartically exorcise, share or process grief and hardship.
 A song makes public what can be cruelly felt in isolation.
 The creation of songs on the difficulties of life, share them as a public concern and through singing can expel them from being personally harboured.